 - Learning Objective: Plan age or grade appropriate nutrition education activities using U.S. Department of Agriculture (USDA) Team Nutrition materials when possible (1210)

 - Training Topic: Nutrition Education (1200)

-For more information on crediting, access the U.S. Department of Agriculture (USDA) web document Professional Standards Learning Objectives (PDF)
+For more information on crediting, access the USDA web document Professional Standards Learning Objectives (PDF)

 The following resources provide additional information and curriculum to support nutrition education programs or events: